RemDelaporteMathurin/h-transport-materials/docs/dev/contributing.rst

     | | | | property1_data.csv
     | | | | property2_data.csv

-- when providing experimental data, no need to add a ``range`` value and the temperature range will be worked out from the experimental points.

 Depending on how the .csv file is formatted, the python code should look like::

     data = np.genfromtxt(